-This plan is offered to Company's directors, management and senior management.
-Under this plan, each member may choose to receive all or a percentage of their annual directors' remuneration, or management or senior management incentive bonus in the form of DSUs.
+Under the deferred share unit plan, each member may choose to receive all or a percentage of their annual directors' remuneration, or management or senior management incentive bonus in the form of DSUs.
 The election to participate must be made on an annual basis and rights issued are vested immediately.
-Each DSU is equivalent to one common share and earns dividend equivalents in the form of additional DSUs at the same rate as the dividends on common shares.
-The value at the time of the settlement will be based on the fair market value of the common shares.
-To manage the risk of cash flow variation of its common share quoted price fluctuation, the Company uses derivative financial instruments.
-The amount of outstanding deferred share units is 190,740 (303,713 in 2019).
-The variation related to the fluctuation of the Company's common share quoted price, excluding adjustments arising from derivative financial instruments which are accounted for in Interest and other investment income, generated a gain of \$2 in 2020 (a loss of \$11 in 2019) recorded in General expenses.
-The liability for this plan is \$10 (\$22 in 2019).
+Each DSU is equivalent to one common share of iA Financial Corporation and earns dividend equivalents in the form of additional DSUs at the same rate as the dividends on common shares of iA Financial Corporation.
+The value at the time of the settlement will be based on the fair market value of the common shares of iA Financial Corporation.
+To manage the risk of cash flow variation of iA Financial Corporation's common share quoted price fluctuation, the Company uses derivative financial instruments.
+The amount of outstanding deferred share units is 159,326 (282,047 in 2019).
+The variation related to the fluctuation of iA Financial Corporation's common share quoted price, excluding adjustments arising from derivative financial instruments which are accounted for in Interest and other investment income, generated a gain of \$2 in 2020 (a loss of \$10 in 2019) recorded in General expenses.
+The liability for this plan is \$9 (\$20 in 2019).